 Wonseok Oh

-I am a first-year M.S. student at the University of Michigan.
+I am a second-year M.S. student at the University of Michigan.
 I am currently majoring in Electrical and Computer Engineering (computer vision track).

 Previously I was a research assistant at the ETRI, Daejeon, South Korea, working with Kimin Yun and Yongju Lee in the summer of 2021 and 2022.